ink-splatters/darwin-system/docs/PROFILES.md

 finally issuing `resetpassword` to re-activate the system which would properly sign/HMAC all the related stuff / restore all the broken bits of trusted boot chain.

 **Do Turn the FileVault on.
 Always.
-It's not only secures your data**
+It doesn't only secure your data**